Just Transition Webinars

 Embracing gender equity in urban transport: Insights from leading cities

-Join POLIS for an insightful webinar dedicated to gender equity in urban transport as part of their International Women’s Month initiatives.
-In this engaging webinar, esteemed panellists will share their experiences and strategies for advancing gender equity in transport policies and practices.
-From innovative infrastructure designs to inclusive public transport initiatives, speakers will explore ways in which cities and transport authorities can create a more inclusive and accessible urban environment for all.
+This webinar was dedicated to gender equity in urban transport as part of POLIS’ International Women’s Month initiatives for 2024.
+Esteemed panellists from Ile-de-France Mobilities, the city of Vienna, and the city of Lisbon shared their experiences and strategies for advancing gender equity in transport policies and practices.
+From innovative infrastructure designs to inclusive public transport initiatives, speakers explored ways in which cities and transport authorities can create a more inclusive and accessible urban environment for all.

-• Wednesday 27 March, 11:00 – 12:00 CEST
+• Wednesday 27 March 2024, 11:00 – 12:00 CEST

 • Read more about the event here